Photo by cottonbro

 You might want to follow Dave Feldman’s tips on how to write headlines.
 It is a relevant infographic that suggests ingenious ways to write headlines.
 It’s a masterpiece.

 But wait, you are in a hurry.
-Instead of thinking very hard following those suggestions (which is 26 in all but you have to strain mentally to find words) to craft a headline, why not try the following tips below?
+Instead of thinking very hard following those suggestions (which is 26 in all and you have to strain mentally to find words) to craft a headline, why not try the following tips below?

 BORROW FROM ANOTHER SOURCE

-So where do you borrow?
+So, where do you borrow?

 This is one of Sonia’s smart ideas on how to craft your headline.
 You can browse physical magazines, or you can check online magazines.
 Whatever is available.
 I just checked an online local Cosmopolitan magazine.
 Here is one of those headlines today: